sauxpa/starter-academic/content/post/markov_epidemic/index.md

 This post is intended to be fairly non-technical.
 All experiments shown are based on numerical models and do not claim to accurately represent real-life epidemics.
 All the code (a small Python library and a few notebooks) and more detailed mathematical explanations can be found [HERE](https://github.com/sauxpa/markov_epidemic).

-{{< figure src="https://raw.githubusercontent.com/wowchemy/wowchemy-hugo-modules/master/academic.png" title="The template is mobile first with a responsive design to ensure that your site looks stunning on every device." >}}

 ## Why stochastic models?